-Everything from your macro-training strategy to your daily training routine, with personalized technical advice tailored to you and your body.
-Together we will give you the body you deserve.
+Proper Olympic weightlifting technique takes a while to master and is not recommended for beginners.
 The combination of CrossFit style workouts and bodybuilding allows you to improve your overall physical performance while still gaining muscle.
 Ask any young man or woman who is starting out with weightlifting and is looking to build muscle how they are training.
 But who benefits most from CrossFit?
 Can it help a person build muscle mass or is it only good for burning fat?
 CrossFit creates hypertrophy changes in the body by increasing blood flow restriction type hypertrophy gains during workouts.